 Those sessions create an ephemeral Container configured identically to your App Containers, so they're convenient to access a management console, run ad-hoc jobs, etc.

 However, keep in mind that these Containers are ephemeral in nature.
 Unlike regular Containers, they won't be restarted when they crash.
-Also, if your connection to Aptible Deploy drops, the remote Container will be terminated.
+Also, if your connection to Aptible drops, the remote Container will be terminated.

 SSH sessions will time out after 7 days.